YuxingLiu/CarND-Behavioral-Cloning-P3/README.md

 # Behavioral Cloning Project

-This repository presents the code to train a deep neural network to clone driving behavior, by mappming raw pixels from a single front-facing camera directly to steering commands.
+This repository presents the code to train a deep neural network to clone driving behavior, by mapping raw pixels from a single front-facing camera directly to steering commands.

 ---